santoshsah81/long-distribution/README.md

    - ### TPU
       - Tensor Processing Units (TPUs) are Google's custom-developed application-specific integrated circuits (ASICs) used to accelerate machine learning workloads.
    - ### VM
+      - A virtual machine, commonly shortened to just VM, is no different than any other physical computer like a laptop, smart phone, or server.
+It has a CPU, memory, disks to store your files, and can connect to the internet if needed
+   - ### HOST
+      -